 A Distinct Cultural Environment in North Dallas—A Church Shaped by British, Scottish, and Irish Tradition

-DALLAS, TX—Stonebriar Community Church occupied a unique space in the Dallas–Fort Worth area.
+DALLAS, TX—Stonebriar Church occupied a unique space in the Dallas–Fort Worth area.
 While many megachurches emphasized contemporary worship styles, Stonebriar cultivated an atmosphere that reflected British, Scottish, and Irish cultural and musical traditions.

 Former choir member Victoria Cameron describes the church’s music program as unusually formal and classically structured, shaped by a large pipe organ, a highly trained choir, and choral arrangements that not only echoed the sound of cathedral traditions such as those associated with Westminster Abbey, but also included selections known to have been performed there.
 According to Cameron, the program at times featured musical selections drawn from the traditional repertoire associated with Westminster Abbey, including music associated with major UK state and ceremonial events, performed in royal ceremonies such as coronations and national celebrations.

-The church regularly featured hymns and compositions from UK-based artists, including Keith Getty and Kristyn Getty, and hosted guest speakers and musicians with ties to the United Kingdom.
+The church also regularly featured hymns and compositions from UK-based artists, including Keith Getty and Kristyn Getty, and hosted guest speakers and musicians with ties to the United Kingdom.

-According to Cameron, Stonebriar was not simply a place of worship—it was a rare cultural environment in North Dallas where those with connections to the United Kingdom, or an appreciation for its traditions, could feel at home.
+According to Cameron, Stonebriar Church was not simply a place of worship—it was a rare cultural environment in North Dallas where those with connections to the United Kingdom, or an appreciation for its traditions, could feel at home.

 How Victoria Cameron Came to Stonebriar Church

-She reports attending the church for a period of time and becoming familiar with its environment, including its music program and community, before before seeing the individuals later described in this investigation attending the church and interacting with others in the lobby.
+She reports attending the church for a period of time and becoming familiar with its environment, including its music program and community, before seeing the individuals later described in this investigation attending the church and interacting with others in the lobby.

 Her presence at the church during this period places her within the same environment in which the following interaction was reported to have occurred.